forest-fire/vuex-plugin-firemodel/docs/abc-api/index.md

     - `since( timestamp )`

         Returns a list of records which have changed since a given timestamp.
+This will ensure that your IndexedDB is caught up to Firebase and will load all the new records into Vuex.

+        > **Note:** this query helper is similar to "refresh" but unlike refresh it does not ensure that all of the IndexedDB records are in Vuex; only that you have a locally cached version of all records that are in Firebase.
+Both are useful but be sure to understand the subtle differences.

+    - `refresh( timestamp )`

+        Immediately gets ALL records from IndexedDB and pushes them into Vuex; it then queries Firebase using a "since" query.
 This type of query is _particularly_ useful for caching architectures because it is very common to want to only get those records that have changed since the last time your cache was in sync.
-This ensures you get a compact dataset that will get your cache up to date with the server.
+This ensures you get a compact dataset from Firebase that will get your cache up to date with the server.

         Because this is so commonly used and because it's usage depends on having knowledge of the _last time_ this query was run, this plugin allows you to leave off the `timestamp` property and it will manage all of this for you by storing all _since_-dates in a cookie (on a per model basis).